RohitSanvaliya/Hospital-Bed-Availability-Prediction-during-Pandemic-/README.md

-#  Final Project PR Spring 2020

-##  Monte Carlo Simulation on Hospital Capacity during COVID-19
+##  Monte Carlo Simulation on Hospital Bed Availability Prediction during Pandemic

-## Team Members- Rohit Sanvaliya, Tanya Gupta, Varad Deshpande

 ### The need for this project from the perspective of hospitals